Latvian Higher League: Format

-There again will be 10 teams in 2022 season.
-Last year participants RFS, Valmiera FC, FK Liepāja, Riga FC, FK Spartaks Jūrmala, BFC Daugavpils and FK Metta will be joined by newcomers FK Auda, FK Tukums 2000/Telms and SK Super Nova.

 Sponsorships and name changes

 The League has changed sponsors for several times.
-From 2005 until 2010 it was known as the LMT Virslīga.
+From 2006 until 2010 it was known as the LMT Virslīga.
 No sponsorships were established for the 2011 season.
 Starting from the 2012 season, the league was reorganised in partnership with an NGO as "Latvijas Futbola virslīga", adopting the NGO's name in the 2012 season.
 From 2013 to 2015, the league was known as the SMScredit.lv Virslīga due to a contract with the online microfinance company SMScredit.
 In March 2016, it was announced that the Virslīga would be sponsored by SynotTip Sports Bar on a three-year contract.
-They were succeeded by betting firm Optibet on a two-year contract, beginning with the 2019 season.
+They were succeeded by betting firm Optibet on a two-year contract, beginning with the Optibet Virslīga 2019 season, which lasted until 2024.
+In 2024 Optibet was replaced by TonyBet.